-If diagram 3 happens to be the reflection of diagram 4 around a horizontal axis with all arrows reversed, then these two diagrams are hermitian conjugates of each other and $C{n,\varnothing,q}^{(4)} = [C{\varnothing,n,q}^{(3)}]^$.
-12.1.1 Stacking operators Stacking operators on top of each other contracts bras with kets in the natural way8.
-For example, if we define the operator, diagram 5, as in

-Fig. 12.7 Another example operator 8The observant reader will see similarities between this stacking procedure and the stacking of manifolds with boundary discussed in chapter 7.
+If diagram 3 happens to be the reflection of diagram 4 around a horizontal axis with all arrows reversed, then these two diagrams are hermitian conjugates of each other and $C{n,\varnothing,q}^{(4)} = [C{\varnothing,n,q}^{(3)}]^$ .
+12.1.1 Stacking operators Stacking operators on top of each other contracts bras with kets in the natural way.
+For example, if we define the operator, diagram 5, as in Fig. 12.7, we can then stack diagram 5 (Fig. 12.7) on top of diagram 1 (Fig. 12.2) to obtain Fig. 12.8.
+The resultant operator, diagram 6, on the right is given by The observant reader will see similarities between this stacking procedure and the stacking of manifolds with boundary discussed in chapter 7.
 These similarities are not a coincidence!
-Fig. 12.7, we can then stack diagram 5 (Fig. 12.7) on top of diagram 1 (Fig. 12.2) to obtain Fig. 12.8.
-The resultant operator, diagram 6, on the right is given by